karink520/intro-r-shiny-workshop/index.md

 ## Goals

 <ul>
-  <li> Use and expand a basic template to quickly make an interactive R Shiny app that lets a user explore data</li>
+  <li> Use and expand a basic template to quickly make an interactive R Shiny app that allows a user to explore data</li>
-  <li> Know and use common input and output functions for interactivity </li>
+  <li> Know and use common Shiny input and output functions for interactivity </li>
   <li> Understand the concept of reactivity in Shiny, and how to control the propogation of changes from inputs to outputs </li>
   <li> Customize the appearance of a Shiny app</li>
   <li> Share a Shiny app publicly on the internet</li>